HonoMystes/R_temporaria_Metagenomics/README.md

 - Finally, the diversity section contains the parameters of the maximum frequency (see taxonomy filtred frequency table) and the rarefraction depth where the alpha rarefraction stabilizes (see alpha rarefraction curve file).
 ---
 ## Scripts
+Apart from the *taxaVsSample.py* script all other scripts depend on the [QIIME2](https://docs.qiime2.org/2024.10/) program.
 The raw used are demultiplexed paired-end fastq.gz files all in one directory.
 The fastq.gz files must be in one of these formats: sample_name_R1.fastq.gz / sample_name_R2.fastq.gz\
 The .qza files are artifact files and .qzv are visualization files of the software QIIME2 used in this code.\
 The visualization files can be viewed in [QIIME View](https://view.qiime2.org/).

 At the moment the current scripts and files are:
 ### demu.sh